datanav/docs/training/030_dtl/030_Novice.rst

 The first argument in the above declaration copies everything from your source to your target by the use of asterisk, whilst the second argument with the "_" prefix before the asterisk blacklists all values whose keys start with "_".
 For declarative purposes, this could be written as ``["copy", "<whitelist>", "<blacklist>"].`` The following example has been drafted to visually present this effect.

-Data entering the pipe mssql-accounts from the system "sesam-training":
+Data entering the pipe salesforce-accounts from the system "sesam-training":

 .. code-block:: json